jeremyosborne/ant_cities/README.md

 * In process
 - Not Started or on hold.

-- User Interface
+* User Interface
+    * Move the information stored in world_viewport and shared in minimap into the GameUIController.
+    * Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
-    - Separate visual UI from logic simulation.
+    * Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).
+    - Views implement EventSubscriber.
+    - Views go ahead and add pygame surface support.
-        - Views should have: dirty rects and view entities (for tracking objects that are viewable).
+    - Views should have dirty rect capability (see pygame.display.update function for interface for passing in changed list of rects that need redrawing).
-    - Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
     - Allow preservation of aspect ratio and auto scaling.

 - Ant-god controls:
     - Hostility level
     - Friendly index